 We take reasonable steps to maintain appropriate procedures for compliance and disclosure and to maintain effective internal controls over our financial reporting so that we produce reliable financial reports and prevent financial fraud.
 As risks evolve and develop, internal controls must be reviewed on an ongoing basis.
-Maintaining such internal controls requires human diligence and compliance and is therefore subject to lapses in judgment and failures that result from human error can affect the accuracy of our financial reporting, resulting in a loss of investor confidence and a decline in the price of our equity shares.
+Maintaining such internal controls requires human diligence and compliance and is therefore subject to lapses in judgment and failures that result from human error.
+Any lapses in judgment or failures that result from human error can affect the accuracy of our financial reporting, resulting in a loss of investor confidence and a decline in the price of our equity shares.